RDBALL/reading-notes2/read03.md

 - Difficult for data to be truly lost

-Snapshot process:
+### **Snapshot process example:**
-> A - git add class1.md class2.md / or git add .
+> Add - git add class1.md class2.md / or git add .  | This adds files to be included in the snapshot

-C
+> Commit - git commit -m "message to be added to commit"  | This will stage files and add a commit message

-P
+> Push - git push origin main  | This pushes the staged snapshot to the repo

 ## Setting up Git through the terminal